4dn-dcic/tibanna/docs/commands.rst

 deploy_core
 -----------

+- Advanced user only

-To deploy lambda functions (use suffix for development version lambdas)
+To deploy only lambda functions without deploying the step function (use suffix for development version lambdas)

 ::